 Things I like

-- Far more terrifying stories: Though Who could always be scary, it was definitely during this time when Holmes and Hinchcliff were in control that the stories started getting darker and indeed many villains who had been in the show for years were a lot more scary in the early Baker era.
+- Far more terrifying stories: Though Who could always be scary, it was definitely during this time when Holmes and Hinchcliff were in control that the stories started getting darker.
+Many villains who had been in the show for years were a lot more scary in the early Baker era.
 The Daleks for instance are far more frightening in “Genesis of the Daleks” than they had been in the Pertwee era.
 In the Pertwee era they were almost stock villains, but Genesis really takes us into their hatred for other life forms more than ever before and returns them to their roots as powerful allegories for the Nazi’s.
 Similarly the deformed Master is far grittier and nastier than Delgado’s charming, gentlemanly villain.
 Though Delgado is still my favourite, the deformed Master scared me much, much more growing up.
-That image of his face on the grandfather clock will haunted me throughout my childhood.
+That image of his face on the grandfather clock haunted me throughout my childhood.
 Even the Sontarans are a lot scarier here as well.
 “The Sontaran Experiment” shows a much nastier side of the creatures than their previous appearance in the Pertwee era.
-Linx was a somewhat likable, charming villain where as Styre is brutal, gestapo officer type of villain in comparison.
+Linx was a somewhat likable, charming villain where as Styre is brutal, gestapo officer type of character in comparison.

 - Stronger roles for women: Now I don’t think Doctor Who was ever really sexist.
 Indeed as I have pointed out Barbara Wright the very first female companion in the series is really an unsung hero.
-However I think that it was really during Tom’s time that we had the strongest female companions overall abandoned.
+However I think that it was really during Tom’s time that we had the strongest female companions overall.
 All of the female companions in Tom’s time are strong and capable.
 There is Sarah Jane a strong willed investigative Journalist who later proved capable of holding her own series, Leela a badass warrior who knifed Sontarans, Romana a time lady who was in some ways even more intelligent than the Doctor, and Nyssa a genuis mathematician.
-All of the female characters during 4’s time were very strong and very memorable and well fleshed out characters.
+All of the female characters during 4’s time were very memorable and well fleshed out characters.

 - Its not reliant on old enemies: The 4th Doctors era proves that Doctor Who does not need to have old enemies constantly return to support it.
-It was one of the most successful among both the general pubic and the viewers yet it also had very few of the Doctors old enemies returning.
+It was one of the most successful among both the general pubic and the viewers, yet it also had very few of the Doctors old enemies returning.
 The Master appears 3 times in 7 years, the Daleks twice and the Cybermen once!

 - It revealed more about the Time Lords: Some have seen this as a bad thing, preferring the Time Lords to remain mysterious, but I liked finding out more about the time lords.
 It was interesting to see another more corrupt side to their society, and I like the fact that during the Baker era we were introduced to more time lord characters like Morbius, Rassilon, Borusa and Romana the first female Time Lord character.
 It made a refreshing change from it always being the Master